MsairoxLT/Alarm-Clock/README.md

 Contributing:
 Feel free to contribute to this project by submitting pull requests.
 Please follow the code style guidelines and add unit tests for any new features or bug fixes.

-*for full comprehension of guide open up READ ME file
+* For full comprehension of guide open up READ ME file.